About JAC website multilingualization

 -

-* CCUS charge support, compensation system for Specified Skilled Worker (i), and free Japanese language courses are not eligible.
+※ Compensation system for CCUS charge support and Specified Skilled Worker (i), and free Japanese courses are not eligible.

 - If a company has a small number of employees (such as a boss, a Japanese employee, and one Specified Skills), there is no opportunity to gain experience as a team leader.
 Is it possible to become a "Specified Skilled Worker (ii)"?